Granite Countertop Cost: A Buyer’s Clear and Concise Guide

 Moreover, your stone countertop needs to be sealed every year or two, depending on your usage.
 Hence, it demands a little more extra care and maintenance to keep it looking new for years.

-If you are not comfortable buying a stone sealer once every two years or sealing your countertop annually, either pick a granite color that does not need sealing or consider synthetic stones instead.
+If you are not comfortable buying a stone sealer once every two years or sealing your countertop annually, pick a granite color that does not need sealing or consider synthetic stones instead.

 Curious to know how much will your counter cost?